peer/db/README.md

 Feel free to change any of the above parameters (e.g., remove `ES_JAVA_OPTS` if you have enough memory).
 The parameters above are primarily meant for development on a local machine.

-ElasticSearch instance needs to have an index with documents in PeerDB Search schema and configured with PeerDB Search mapping.
+ElasticSearch instance needs to have an index with documents in PeerDB schema and configured with PeerDB mapping.
-If you already have such an index, proceed to run PeerDB Search, otherwise first [populate ElasticSearch with data](#populating-with-data).
+If you already have such an index, proceed to run PeerDB, otherwise first [populate ElasticSearch with data](#populating-with-data).

-Next, to run PeerDB Search you need a HTTPS TLS certificate (as required by HTTP2).
+Next, to run PeerDB you need a HTTPS TLS certificate (as required by HTTP2).
 When running locally you can use [mkcert](https://github.com/FiloSottile/mkcert), a tool to create a local CA keypair which is then used to create a TLS certificate.
 Use Go 1.19 or newer.